-CMI Southern board lead for Inclusion joined CMI and the Financial Reporting Council (FRC) on 8 April 2019 to encourage more sponsorship of women in the Finance industry.
-In this first of a series of blogs we look at what sponsorship means.
+CMI Southern Board Lead for Inclusion joined the CMI and Financial Reporting Council (FRC) event to encourage more sponsorship of women in the finance industry.
+In this first of a series of blogs, she looks at what sponsorship means.

-FRC and CMI research confirmed the under representation of women in senior roles within the financial services industry – just 11% of FTSE100 CFOs are women.
+FRC and CMI research confirmed the under representation of women in senior roles within the financial services industry – just 11% of FTSE100 Chief Financial Officers (CFOs) are women.

 A number of factors contribute to the current situation and there is no ‘silver bullet’.
 However best practice financial organisations are taking active steps to improve the situation.
 Many are introducing programmes to encourage more sponsorship of women leaders.

-Many speakers talked about the importance of mentoring, coaching and sponsorship to help them achieve the goals.
+Many speakers at the event in April 2019 talked about the importance of mentoring, coaching and sponsorship to help them achieve the goals.